gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 sudo apt install --install-recommends kicad
 ```

-KiCAD will typically install to `/usr/share/kicad/`.
+KiCad will typically install to `/usr/share/kicad/`.

-To start KiCAD from the command line you can use:
+To start KiCad from the command line you can use:

 ```bash
 kicad